Malsis Hall: Victorian mansion

-The building is constructed of stone with angle pilasters, an entablature, a pierced arcaded parapet with urns, and a slate roof, and is in Italianate style.
+Lund commissioned a new mansion befitting of his wealth and status from the Bradford based architect Samuel Jackson (1830–1910).
+Erected in a new position within the estate, this third iteration of Malsis Hall was completed in 1866, a year after Mary's premature death aged 39.
+Jackson's Italianate style design is constructed of stone with angle pilasters, an entablature, a pierced arcaded parapet with urns, and a slate roof.
 There are two storeys, and an entrance front of twelve bays, with a porte cochère.
 Most of the windows have two lights, and cornices on consoles, those in the upper floor with round heads, and those in the ground floor with segmental heads.
 In the centre is a belvedere tower.
+Among the artisans who worked on the hall's decoration was Arthur Greenwood, responsible for much of the interior plasterwork.
+Greenwood was the first of four generations of his family whose craft has been employed to maintain the building in an unbroken line up to the present day.